Experienced, Independent, Accountable

 - I have worked in the offices of nonprofits side-by-side with staff, or when space is lacking, at my legally-designated home office.
 I admit, I tend to get more done when I can work from my home office where it is quiet and I have my own computer equipment.
 I often work longer hours than normally required.

 - Normally, I am paid a flat monthly fee.
 From those funds, I pay for my own taxes, basic office expenses, local travel, insurance, equipment and benefits.
 This makes it easier and “clean” for those hiring me.

 - Occasionally, I have been an adjunct staff member, receiving benefits from an organization for a certain length of time while working on a long-term (multi-year) project.
 That is rare, however.

 - If you think you would like me to work with your organization for an hourly fee, let’s talk.
 Certainly, social media reporting of events, video creation, social media platform work, individual grant applications and the like are fairly easy to handle on an hourly basis.
 One-time special events and conferences can also be broken-down into an hourly fee structure, as can educational programs.

 Banking and Payment

 - Checks are fine, but electronic fund transfers are preferred.
 Cash is certainly an option.
 If you need my bank information, let me know.

-- My work expenditures are tracked by my longtime accounting firm, Hahn & Oldham, P.C. (since 2000).
+- My taxes are prepared by my longtime accounting firm, Hahn & Oldham, P.C. (since 2000).
 I archive each and every receipt.

 I am happy to provide references upon request.

 If you speak with someone who says they know me and my work, be sure to check.
 Sometimes someone who seems to be the obvious choice to ask for a reference – a public figure or someone who is quite vocal in the community – is not.
 Many of my closest allies and hardest-working volunteers and donors are quiet and less well-known.
 Those with whom I have actually worked will know best what I was able to accomplish for them and their projects.